sshniro/zap-docs/source/includes/contributing.md

 * Check for the grammar and spellings before sending the pull request.
 Most of the modern editors comes with a spell check option or plugin.

 * Use a friendly and conversational tone.
-Use simple, to the point sentences without complicated jargon.
-Compound sentences, chains of clauses, and location-specific idioms can make text hard to understand and translate.

-* If a sentence can be split in two, it probably should.
-Avoid semicolons.
-Use bullet lists when appropriate.
+Always use simple sentences.
+If the sentence is lengthy try to break it in to small sentences.
+Also avoid sentences with complicated words or jargon.

+* Write positively and avoid using negative sentences.

+  - Recommended: If you are not familiar Spider, then read this documentation
+  - Not Recommended: Read this documentation to get familiarized with the Spider

 * The documentation should be neutral, without judgments, opinions.
 For example, words like "easily" or "simple" come with a lot of assumptions.
 Things that are easier for you might be difficult for another person.
 Avoid this type of wordings